Suguru55/MSDL_based_artifact_rejection/README.md

 # MSDL_based_artifact_rejection

 This code is described in the paper
-`Multi-scale dictionary learning for ocular artifact reduction from single-channel electroencephalograms` accepted by *Neurocomputing*.<br />
+<a href="https://www.sciencedirect.com/science/article/pii/S0925231219305260" target="_blank">Multi-scale dictionary learning for ocular artifact reduction from single-channel electroencephalograms</a>
+accepted by *Neurocomputing*.<br />

 __\<Description\>__<br />